quarterback/join.tts.gsa.gov/pages/hiring-process.md

 - A GSA HR specialist will call you with a tentative offer.
 “Tentative” means the offer is contingent on a security clearance.
 This offer will include salary for your consideration.
 - Once you have accepted the tentative offer, you will receive a USAccess email to schedule a time to provide your fingerprints at [one of these locations](http://www.fedidcard.gov/centerlocator.aspx) for your security clearance.
 - You will schedule and complete your fingerprint scans.
 - You will complete the [e-QIP questionnaire](https://www.opm.gov/investigations/e-qip-application/) for which you will need to provide your past seven years of employment and location history as well as information for individuals who can provide verifications of your employment and location history.
-We **trongly encourage** you to keep a digital or printed copy of the completed eQip for use during your interview with the background investigator.
+We **strongly encourage** you to keep a digital or printed copy of the completed eQip for use during your interview with the background investigator.
 - Once your e-QIP has been initially cleared, you will receive an interim security clearance and a GSA HR specialist will call you with a final offer.
 - GSA HR and the TTS Talent team will work with you to identify and set a start date.
 New employees start every other Monday on the first day of a GSA pay period.